solo-io/gloo/devel/contributing/pull-requests.md

 - Enumerate all changes, even/especially minor ones, so the reviewer knows they are intentional
 - Link any relevant Slack conversations or design documents in the PR body so that they are not lost

-When a PR merges into the target branch in Gloo Edge, the changes are squashed into a single commit, whose message is the PR title.
+When a PR merges into the target branch in Gloo Gateway, the changes are squashed into a single commit, whose message is the PR title.
 As such, it is important to have a clear title that describes the change